shreyas-nikam/6890dc33061a98bb5775d931/notebook_specifications.md

 *   **Data-logging & archiving:** Maintain a YAML data-log recording every transformation for audit purposes.
 *   **Default Definition:** Implement a parameter-driven default flag (90-days-past-due by default, but configurable).
 *   **Segmentation:** Implement obligor segmentation by industry (Manufacturing vs. Services) and size (Small vs. Large).
 Simulate industry segment by k-means clustering on spending patterns
 *   **Hand-off Checklist:** Display a hand-off checklist at the end of the notebook, including file paths of saved artifacts, grade definitions, and the exact default-definition parameter value.
+The following needs to be generated and saved compulsorily:

 **Hand-off Checklist Table:**